zlanguell/Breaking-Bones/README.md

 # Breaking Bones

-Breaking Bones is a 2d platformer created as a software engineering project in 2015 using C# and the Microsoft XNA Game Studio.
+Breaking Bones is a 2d arcade style game created as a software engineering project in 2015 using C# and the Microsoft XNA Game Studio.
 The XNA framework is required to install the game.

 ############################## Installation #########################################